 How work integrated learning works

 - Check the WIL requirements for each unit contained within your qualification (WIL placements for each course ), paying particular attention to the mandatory check and vaccination requirements for each placement (get started on these early as some of them take a while and also note that some of them carry costs, so also good to plan ahead in that respect).
 You are responsible for making sure you have completed all the mandatory checks and other requirements prior to the cut-off dates for your placement – don’t expect to be told or reminded to get these completed.
 Students who do not have all the necessary checks and vaccinations cannot be released on placement.
-Proof of mandatory check and completed vaccinations need to be uploaded to the University system (you’ll find more information about this on MyCQU once you enroll).
+Proof of mandatory check and completed vaccinations need to be uploaded to the University system (you’ll find more information about this on MyCQU once you enrol).

 - Your course and/or the WIL team will help you navigate whether you need to find your own placement or whether one will be found for you.
 The WIL team will help ensure that all mandatory checks, vaccinations, and any other conditions of your placement are met (you’ll need to provide proof) and make sure that you are fully covered by the University’s insurance, policies.